JerryfromBrooklyn/project/MatchingSystemImplementationDocumentation.md

    - Set up CloudWatch dashboards for monitoring
    - Create alerting system for service disruptions or failures
    - Test with real user data and photo datasets

+8. **Prefix System Enhancements:**
+   - Create utility functions to standardize prefix handling
+   - Add migration script for existing collections to update to prefix system
+   - Implement detailed logging to track matches by prefix type
+   - Consider adding timestamp or version indicators to prefixes for future flexibility

+9. **Cross-Account Matching Enhancements:**
+   - Improve handling of the same face being registered to multiple accounts
+   - Add user-controllable privacy settings for cross-account matches
+   - Implement notification preferences for new matches from other users
+   - Create a mechanism for users to claim or dispute face matches

 ## 7. Potential Issues & Technical Considerations